melo-zip/todo_cli/README.md

 A `tasks` table will be created in the `todo_db` database during the initialization of the container.
 This table will store task data for the application.

 The database data is persisted in the db-data volume, ensuring that your task data will remain intact even if the container is stopped or removed.

+### Running the Application

+The main entry point for this project is located in the `MenuController` class.
+To run the project, make sure all dependencies are set up, then run the `MenuController.main()` method.